Louis XIV's East India Company: History

 The company was granted a 50-year monopoly on French navigation and trade in the Indian and Pacific Oceans, a region stretching from the Cape of Good Hope eastward all the way to the Strait of Magellan.
 In 1666, it was granted a base in Lorient, where it permanently relocated its operations previously in Le Havre in 1670.

 Louis granted the company a concession in perpetuity for the island of Madagascar, as well as any other territories it might conquer.
 The underlying intent was to establish a French entrepôt in Madagascar to rival the Dutch colony of Batavia, but that plan was never realistic and the company gave up on it in 1668.
 Another motivation that interfered with the company's commercial activity was to promote the expansion of the Catholic faith, materialized in an early agreement made in 1665 by the company with the recently established Paris Foreign Missions Society by which the latter's missionaries were granted free travel on the company's ships.

 After abandoning the Madagascar project, the company endeavored to establish a foothold in the Mughal Empire, which had long awarded facilities to the Portuguese Empire and other European ventures.
-Already on 4 September 1666, an embassy sent by Louis XIV had secured a mandate from Emperor Aurangzeb that granted the company rights to trade in the major Mughal port of Surat, withs similar customs privileges as the Dutch and English.
+Already on 4 September 1666, an embassy sent by Louis XIV had secured a mandate from Emperor Aurangzeb that granted the company rights to trade in the major Mughal port of Surat, with similar customs privileges as the Dutch and English.
 In 1673, the company established an outpost in Pondicherry, then in 1688 in Chandernagor.